-Retaining walls in contact with the ground, supported with rammed earth, ensuring adequate strength for loads under the ground.
-As can be seen, the optimal materials would be derived from the ground, or in this case, the wall.
+Retaining walls in contact with the ground, supported with rammed earth, ensuring adequate strength for loads un materials would be derived from the ground, or in this case, the wall.

-The general idea is that possible minor earthworks might be required, outside the scope of the intervention, given excavated earth will be moved a few metres, and manipulated to adapt to its new role, as products that will not cause environmental damage.
+The general idea is that possible minor earthworks might be required, outside the scope of the intervention, given the significant volume of the excavation.
+All the excavated earth will be moved a few metres, and manipulated to adapt to its new role, as products that will not cause environmental damage.
 For this, the construction would be bricks and walls in traditional architecture, but this new experience with compressed earth blocks provides sufficient grounds for the return of earth to the site from which it was extracted.
 Initial tests (with some corrections) and subsequent studies support its benefit; it may even be unfairly undervalued.